Fuyuki0312/cnn-vs-resnet-digit-classification/README.md

 In contrast, Vision Transformer (ViT) models, while outperform CNN models thanks to global dependencies, require significantly more data and computational resources to train effectively.

-Given the limited size of the dataset in this project, CNN is a more suitable and practical choice.
+Given the limited size of the dataset in this project, CNN is considered a more suitable and practical choice.

 ## Demonstration